Mathematics (MATH) 216

 To receive credit for MATH 216, you must achieve a mark of at least 50 percent on both the theory and the computer components of the Midterm and Final examinations.
 In other words:

 - the theory component: more than 50%

 - the computer component: more than 50%

 Note: You are expected to use a standard scientific calculator in each exam.
-Programmable calculators, graphing calculators (such as the TI83 etc.) or computers may not be brought into the exam room.
+Programmable calculators, graphing calculators (such as the TI83 etc.) computers or any other mobile electronic device may not be brought into the exam room.

-Your composite course grade must also be at least “D” (50 percent) in order to pass this course.
-Students who do not achieve a minimum passing grade of 50% on any examination theory or computer component will be allowed to write one supplemental for each examination component.
+Your composite course grade must also be at least D (50 percent) in order to pass this course.
+Students who do not achieve a minimum passing grade of 50 percent on any examination theory or computer component will be allowed to write one supplemental for each examination component.

 |Midterm Theory component||28%|